faisal-aslam/compiler_construction/README.md

-# SSC Compiler - Flex and Bison
+# Compiler Using Flex, Bison, LLVM, and MLIR

 This project is created and executed on **Ubuntu 22.04.4 LTS**.
 It uses **Flex 2.6.4** and **GNU Bison 3.8.2**.
 The project should work on other operating systems and software versions, but no guarantees are provided.